 Feldman Financial has advised us that it believes the subscription rights will have a fair market value of \$0.67 per share based on the methodology required by the North Dakota conversion statute for determining the redemption price for any subscription rights that are not exercised.
 Thus, the best evidence of the fair market value of a subscription right issued to an eligible member whose subscription rights are redeemed should be that value as determined by Feldman Financial.
-That fair market value should be used by the eligible member to determine the eligible member's gain on the exchange of the subscription rights for the eligible member.
+That fair market value should be used by the eligible member to determine the eligible member's gain on the exchange of the subscription rights for the eligible member's membership rights, and should become the tax basis of the subscription rights to the eligible member.
 Accordingly, no further gain or loss should be realized by such an eligible member on redemption of the subscription rights.

 The fair market value of subscription rights received by an eligible member who elects to exercise the subscription rights to purchase shares of Company common stock is uncertain.
 Such an eligible member will pay the same amount for each share of common stock as all other persons purchasing common stock in the offering.
 Furthermore, such an eligible member will not receive any payment with respect to the subscription rights, and the restrictions on transferability of such subscription rights effectively preclude the possibility that the eligible member could transfer such subscription rights in exchange for anything of value.
 Based upon these factors, there does not appear to be any realizable economic value in the subscription rights that are exercised by an eligible member.
-Nevertheless, since the determination of value is a factual issue, not a legal issue, and there is no official guidance regarding the method for valuing the subscription rights for eligible members who exercise subscription rights under these facts and circumstances, no opinion can be provided concerning the value to be placed on the subscription rights for federal income tax purposes by an eligible member who elects to exercise the subscription rights.
+Nevertheless, since the determination of value is a factual issue, not a legal issue, and there is no official guidance regarding the method for valuing the subscription rights for eligible members who exercise subscription rights for federal income tax purposes by an eligible member who elects to exercise the subscription rights.
 The Internal Revenue Service could assert that an eligible member who receives subscription rights that are exercised receives some economic benefit from receipt of the subscription rights that must be valued and included in taxable income.